thomhurst/TUnit/README_Template.md

 ### CLI
 `dotnet` CLI - Fully supported.
 Tests should be runnable with `dotnet test`, `dotnet run`, `dotnet exec` or executing an executable directly.
 See the docs for more information!

+## Packages

+### TUnit.Core
+To be used when you want to define re-useable components, such as a test library, but it wouldn't be run as its own test suite.

+### TUnit.Engine
+For test suites.
+This contains the test execution logic and test adapter.
+Only install this on actual test projects you intend to run, not class libraries.

+### TUnit.Assertions
+This is independent from the framework and can be used wherever - Even in other test frameworks.
+It is just an assertion library used to assert data is as you expect.
+It uses an asychronous syntax which may be different to other assertion libraries you may have used.

+### TUnit
+This is a helper package to combine the above 3 packages.
+If you just want a standard test app where you can write, run and assert tests, just install this!

+### TUnit.Playwright
+This provides you base classes, similarly to Microsoft.Playwright.NUnit or Microsoft.Playwright.MSTest, to automatically create and dispose of Playwright objects in tests, to make it easier for you to write tests without worrying about lifecycles or disposing.
+The base classes are named the same as the other libraries: `PageTest`,  `ContextTest`, `BrowserTest`, and `PlaywrightTest`.

 ## Features